bluerange-io/bluerange-mesh/README.md

-Serial Gateway / FruityMesh
+FruityGate (nRF)
 ==
-One half of an http gateway for [fruitymesh](https://github.com/mwaylabs/fruitymesh/wiki)-based bluetooth mesh networks.

-Say that again?
---
-The code in this repo works alongside [serial-gateway-node](https://github.com/microcosm/serial-gateway-node).
-That repo is a nodejs app which sits on any internet-enabled computer, and the code from this repo runs on an [NRF51 device](https://www.nordicsemi.com/eng/Products/nRF51-Series-SoC).

-To have them work together, plug the nRF51 device into the USB port of the computer.
-For simplicity, it's easiest to use an nRF51 PCA10031 dongle as your gateway device:
+FruityGate allows you to connect multiple mesh networks together using http.

+There are two halves to FruityGate: a [nodejs app](https://github.com/microcosm/fruitygate-nodejs), and an nRF app (this repo).
+The nodejs app runs on any internet-enabled computer, and talks over USB to a [NRF51 device](https://www.nordicsemi.com/eng/Products/nRF51-Series-SoC) (like this dongle) which is running the nRF app.

 ![An nRF51 dongle](/img/nRF51_PCA10031.jpg)

-When launched, the nodejs app will find the nRF51 device.
-They work together to form a gateway so that nodes on the local mesh can find nodes on remote meshes which also have http gateways.
+When the nRF device is a member of a [fruity](https://github.com/mwaylabs/fruitymesh/wiki)-based mesh network, it will work with the nodejs app to act as a gateway which can talk to other similar gateways.
+In this way you can share messages between multiple bluetooth mesh networks over http.

 The meshes can be in the same building or on the other side of the world.